The 10 challenges facing today’s leadership teams

 It’s tough at the top of an organisation.
 Sure, the view is better, you can see a bit farther – but the air is thinner.
 It’s colder.
 And often lonely.

 Our work with top teams suggests that they are facing a period of unprecedented challenges.
 Here are some of them:

 1. Running the business and transforming it

-The need to drive top line growth and operational efficiency yet at the same time, transform the business into a more agile, consumer focussed organisation.
+The need to drive top line growth and operational efficiency while at the same time, transform the business into a more agile, consumer focussed organisation.